Jakob-Bach/Alternative-Feature-Selection/afs_package/README.md

 Running alternative feature selection only requires three steps:

-1) Create the feature selector (our code contains five different ones).
+1) Create the feature selector (our code contains five different ones), thereby determining the notion of feature-set quality to be optimized.
 2) Set the dataset (`set_data()`):
     - Four parameters: feature part and prediction target are separated, train-test split
     - Data types: `DataFrame` (feature parts) and `Series` (targets) from `pandas`
 3) Run the search for alternatives:
     - Method name (`search_sequentially()` / `search_simultaneously()`) determines whether
-      a sequential or a simultaneous search is run. `LinearQualityFeatureSelector`s (like "MI" and model-based importance) also support the heuristic procedures `search_greedy_replacement()` and `search_greedy_balancing()`, which are described in the Appendix of the arXiv paper.
+      a (solver-based) sequential or a simultaneous search is run. `LinearQualityFeatureSelector`s (like "MI" and model-based importance) also support the heuristic procedures `search_greedy_replacement()` and `search_greedy_balancing()`.
     - `k` determines the number of features to be selected.
     - `num_alternatives` determines ... you can guess what.
-    - `tau_abs` determines by how many features the feature sets should differ.
+    - `tau_abs` determines by how many features the feature sets should differ from each other.
-      You can also provide a relative value (from the interval `[0,1]`) via `tau`, and change the dissimilarity `d_name` to `'jaccard'` (default is `'dice'`).
+      You can also provide a relative value (from the interval `[0,1]`) via `tau`, or change the dissimilarity `d_name` to `'jaccard'` (default is `'dice'`).
-    - `objective_agg` switches between min-aggregation and sum-aggregation in simultaneous search.
+    - `objective_agg` switches between min-aggregation and sum-aggregation in solver-based simultaneous search.
-      Has no effect in sequential search (which only returns one feature set, so there is no need to aggregate feature-set quality over feature sets).
+      Has no effect in sequential search (which only returns one feature set, so there is no need to aggregate feature-set quality over feature sets) and the heuristic search methods.

 ```python
 import afs